 - 1 teaspoon Italian seasoning

-- Pizza sauce (recipe linked above)
+- Pizza sauce recipe linked above

 Instructions

-Bake in the preheated oven for about 15-20 minutes or until golden brown on top.
+- (In lieu of the Parmesan, garlic, and Italian seasoning you could substitute this garlic bread seasoning.)Bake in the preheated oven for about 15-20 minutes or until golden brown on top.
 Keep an eye on them!
-Doughs vary, so I’d check them after even 10 minutes.
+Doughs vary, so I'd check them after even 10 minutes.
 Serve warm with warmed marinara sauce on the side for dipping.

 Notes